teja624/aws-python/README.md

 # aws-python
 ## A python "browser" for AWS (S3) services

-**This project is no longer under development due to AWS free tier limitations**
+**This project is no longer under active development due to AWS free tier limitations**

 ### --INSTALLATION--
 * Run 'python setup.py install'